-Proposal definition.
-JSTQL is designed to mimic the examples already provided in proposal descriptions [25].
+Proposal definition JSTQL is designed to mimic the examples already provided in proposal descriptions.
 These examples can be seen in each of the proposals described in Section 3.2.
 The idea is to allow a similar kind of notation to the examples in order to define the transformations.

-The first part of JSTQL is defining the proposal, this is done by creating a named block containing all definitions of templates used for matching alongside their respective transformation.
-This section is used to contain everything relating to a specific proposal and is meant for easy proposal identification by tooling.
+The first part of JSTQL is defining the proposal; this is done by creating a named block containing all definitions of templates used for matching alongside their respective transformation.